Pipedream with Dylan Pierce

 00:27:27 - Scott Steinlage

-Did you guys use vector DB for that or does it just.
-Is it just solely prompts?
+Did you guys use a vector DB for that, or is it just solely prompts?

 00:27:32 - Dylan Pierce